Pathway Tools Software

 - Display of operons, regulons, and full transcriptional regulatory networks

-omics data onto diagrams of the full metabolic network, full regulatory network,
+analysis and painting omics data onto diagrams of the full metabolic network, full regulatory network,

 and full genome.